ivpn/ivpn.net/src/content/pages/knowledgebase/ios/v2ray.md

 # Obfuscation with V2Ray on iOS

 <div markdown="1" class="notice notice--warning">
-NOTE: Obfuscation with V2Ray on iOS is currently in beta.
+Obfuscation with V2Ray on iOS is currently in beta.
 </div>

 VPN obfuscation is a technique that masks VPN traffic to make it appear like standard internet traffic, helping to evade detection and bypass internet restrictions or censorship.